alchitry/alchitry.github.io/content/tutorials/lucid_v1/io-element.md

 We only want the counter to count from 0 to `DIGITS-1` so we set the `TOP` parameter accordingly.

 `DIV` is used so that we don't switch between the digits too fast.
-If we switch too fast, the transistors that drive the LEDs don't have time to fully turn off and we get bleed between digits.
+If we switch too fast, the transistors that drive the LEDs don't have time to fully turn off, and we get bleed between digits.

 The way this module works is `ctr` is used to select the active digit.
 The value from `values` is then selected, decoded, and sent to the segments of the LEDs displays.
 The binary value of the active digit is then decoded into a one-hot value as before and used to select which digit is on.
 Because `ctr` keeps cycling the active digits, all the displays will appear on.